 In more than 80% of cases, symptoms are mild, don’t require testing and can be self-managed at home.
 After you’ve talked to or been evaluated by one of our providers or our Nurse Triage Line, you might be sent to one of our COVID-19 testing sites below.
 The decision to test for COVID-19 will be made in consultation with a provider.

-Drive-Through Testing at Madison Center for patients with mild symptoms Monday – Friday, 9 am – 5 pm and Saturday, 9 am - 3 pm.
+Drive-Through Testing at Madison Center for patients who are asymptomatic and those with mild symptoms Monday – Friday, 9 am – 5 pm and Saturday, 9 am - 3 pm.
 Appointment required.
-Call our Nurse Triage line to schedule, 206.860.5319
+Call your provider’s office to schedule.

-Acute Respiratory Clinic at Broadway for evaluation and testing of patients with moderate to severe symptoms Monday – Sunday, 8:30 am – 5 pm.
+Acute Respiratory Clinic at Broadway for evaluation and testing of patients who are asymptomatic and those with moderate to severe symptoms Monday – Sunday, 8:30 am – 5 pm.
 No appointment needed.